LordByku/signal-mitm/docs/serialization.md

 `UnidentifiedSenderMessage` serializes the sealed sender message.
 ##### Server initiated message
-Server initiated messages represents messages delivered by the server after a successful interaction with another client (e.g. another sending a message, see [[#Client initiated message| here]]).
+Server initiated messages represents messages delivered by the server after a successful interaction with another client (e.g. another sending a message, see [here](#client-initiated-message)).

 The relevant endpoint is ```api/v1/message```.

-> TODO: Check if all Server initiated messaged are using /api/...
+[//]: <> (TODO: Check if all Server initiated messaged are using /api/...)

 ```protobuf
 message Envelope {